juicedata/juicefs-csi-driver/docs/en/guide/pv.md

     # volumeHandle needs to be unique within the cluster, simply using the PV name is recommended
     volumeHandle: juicefs-pv
     fsType: juicefs
-    # Reference the mount options created in previous steps
+    # Reference the mount configuration created in previous step
-    # If you need to use different mount options, or different JuiceFS volumes, you'll need to create different mount options
+    # If you need to use different mount options, or different JuiceFS volumes, you'll need to create different mount configuration
     nodePublishSecretRef:
       name: juicefs-secret
       namespace: default